You can align an area manually to a 3D model.

 For a better visibility, you can zoom in and out with the mouse wheel.

-Method 1: Point Pairs in Sheet and 3D Model
+Method 1: Point Pairs in Area and 3D Model

-3. Then find and click the same location in the sheet.
+Then find and click the same location in the area.

-1. If the 3D model is rotated with respect to the sheet, repeat steps above a second time to lock the rotation.
+3. If the 3D model is rotated with respect to the area, repeat steps above a second time to lock the rotation.

-2. Click in the 2D scene to set an anchor point.
+Click the area to set an anchor point.

 You can zoom in and out using the mouse wheel to check the alignment.